natesh23/ME397-Midterm/README.md

-# ME397-Midterm
+# ME397-Midterm-Task 3

 Hello World - Shravan

-Natesh isn't here
+isn't here

 Prashanth says hello

 Shravan here - 2nd edit

 Is this real life?

 Is this just fantasy?

 Caught in a landslide

 Natesh doing it from terminal.
 Okay

-Lets GITit, I second this
+I second this

 Soundarya - task 3 edit

 Greesham- Task 3 edit #1 on local machine and will push